shogun656/Auklet-Agent-Python/README.md

 # Auklet Python Agent

-Auklet's IoT Python agent is built to run in both python 2.x and 3.x.
+Auklet's IoT Python Monitoring agent is built to run in both python 2.x and 3.x.

 # Installation